social action/Tikkun Olam

 Temple Akiba brings light and goodness into the world.

 Temple Akiba is deeply committed to supporting our community at home and abroad.
 The congregation partners with various local organizations including The Westside Coalition, comprised of different religious and non-profit groups assisting those in need.
 Our annual Mitzvah Day, and other long and short term projects go year round, such as: donation drives for the local food pantry, school supplies, collection of warm clothing for the underserved, and yes, even pet supplies.
 We work with national and state advocacy organizations such as the Reform movement’s Religious Action Center (RAC-CA) and California Jewish Political Action Committee (JPAC) to promote social justice.
-If you are interested in joining our Tikun Olam Committee, contact Anita Markowitz, Engagement Trustee, at engagementtrustee@templeakiba.net
+If you are interested in joining our Tikun Olam Committee, contact Anita Markowitz, Engagement Trustee, at engagementtrustee@templeakiba.net Tikkun Olam meetings generally are held on the fourth Thursday of the month, start at 7:00 PM, and are on Zoom.

 SOVA DONATION BIN